Muhtasim-Rasheed/randommemes-fabric-mc/README.md

   A pair of slippers, when you hit a mob with them, it will\
   be knocked back with knock back 55.
 Cannot be crafted as it\
   is too powerful.
+- Asbestos ingot and block!\
+  The ingot can be eaten, but it will give you poison II for 30 seconds.
+Can be found in mineshafts and dungeons.\
+  The block gives you poison I if it is raining.
 - /randommemes\
   A command that can do anything.